HomeSite Map

 According to Mark Lewisohn’s book “The Beatles Recording Sessions,” the first thing actually recorded wasn’t even the group playing anything.
 “Although the final content of the song may have been in a state of flux,” Lewisohn relates, “one thing was clear: coach noises were required, and this meant another raid on the Abbey Road sound effects collection.
 ‘Volume 36: Traffic Noise Stereo’ satisfied requirements, especially since the sounds of the cars and lorries it contained ranged across a stereo image, passing from left to right or right to left.
 ‘I did that leaning over a bridge on the M1 motorway,’ recalls Stuart Eltham.
 ‘It was a quiet day, a Sunday, because that was the only way one could capture the sound of individual vehicles.
 On any other day all I would have had was a mass of traffic noise.’”
 Concerning these recordings, which were found by 2nd engineer Richard Lush, Geoff Emerick explains that he made them “into a loop, complete with the sounds of busses whizzing by in glorious stereo, panning from right to left.”
 These loops were put into the song later during the mixing stage.

 Hunter Davies continues the events of the day: “The instruments were then set up and they got ready to record the backing…John came back and asked Mal (Evans) if he’d gotten in touch with Terry (Doran) yet.
 Mal said he couldn’t get through to him.
 John said it was his job to get through.
 Just keep on until he did.
 It took a couple of hours to work out the first backing track and get it recorded.”
-Author Mark Lewisohn deciphers this as “a basic rhythm track of two guitars, piano and drums.
+In "The Beatles Recording Sessions," author Mark Lewisohn deciphers this as “a basic rhythm track of two guitars, piano and drums.
 Three takes were made, the third being best and this was then subjected to five reduction mixes, down to one track of a new tape, the final edition – 'take eight' – being marked ‘best basic.’”
 Since Geoff Emerick gives the detail of “Paul thumping away on the piano” during these takes, that leaves acoustic guitar by John, electric guitar by George and the drums obviously played by Ringo.

 Hunter Davies continues: “After it was done, Paul went up to see George Martin in the control room.
 Paul had the track played back to him, again and again.
 Below in the studio, while Paul got the technicians to do things upstairs, George got a set of crayons out of his sheepskin painted waistcoat jacket and started to draw a picture.
 Ringo stared into space, smoking, looking very unhappy, which is his natural expression when he’s not talking.
 John was at the piano, sometimes playing quietly, other times jumping up, pretending to be a spastic, or thumping out loud corny tunes.
 No one was watching him.
 He smiled fiendishly to himself through his spectacles, like a Japanese gnome.
 Neil (Aspinall) was reading a pile of occult weeklies, which they’d all been thumbing through earlier in the evening.
 Mal (Evans) had disappeared.”